simongoricar/Nano/docker/README.md

-### This directory is used to provide stuff for Docker builds.
+### This directory is used to provide scripts and data for Docker builds.

-# IMPORTANT
+## Notes
-You do not need to build Docker images yourself, they are provided on the [Docker hub](https://hub.docker.com/u/defaltsimon/)
+There is no need to build a Docker image yourself, the image is available on Docker Hub: [defaltsimon/nano](https://hub.docker.com/r/defaltsimon/nano).

----
+##
 These files should replace standard ones.
 This makes sure that stuff like logs, etc. are put into /data and not elsewhere.

-# HOW-TO